Policies Governing Student Status

 Change in Degree: Transferring from one graduate program to another

 Students who wish to pursue a degree program other than the one for which admission was originally granted must meet the admissions criteria and complete the appropriate application for the new degree program.
-The Academic Change form is available at www.shepherd.edu/graduate-studies/graduate-studies-forms.
-The graduate dean and Office of the Registrar will notify the student of the decision after consulting with the appropriate graduate program coordinator.
+Student must also complete an Academic Change form.
+The Dean of Graduate Studies and Continuing Education and Office of the Registrar will notify the student of the decision after consulting with the appropriate Graduate Program Coordinator.